jbellwaite/intro-wk3-code-review-track/README.md

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_I don't know of any major bugs or work-arounds that I had to take on this project.
+I did, however, change the order of the radio button groups a lot after I had already written the functions.
+That means the order the input name appears within the function does not match the order the function appears within my html.
+I also did not change the order of the images at the very bottom of my html to match the order they appear within the branching logic within my scripts.js file.
+This makes it messy, and I would prefer if they all matched order, for easier editing._

 ## Support and contact details

-_For issues, comments, or concerns, please contact Jessie at jess.bell@me.com_
+_For issues, comments, or questions, please contact Jessie at jess.bell@me.com_

 ## Technologies Used